-- Closure of all groundfish fisheries from April 1 to June 23 in part of the NAFO Division 4R offshore from St. Georges Bay and Port au Port Bay. - ➤ Closure by variation order of all groundfish fisheries from January 1 to December 31 in part of groundfish fishing area 4T3 known as Miscou Bank. - Permanent closure of all groundfish fisheries from January 1 to December 31 in groundfish fishing area 4T5 known as Shediac Valley, which is a juvenile area.
+- Closure of all groundfish fisheries from April 1 to June 23 in part of the NAFO Division 4R offshore from St. Georges Bay and Port au Port Bay. - Closure by variation order of all groundfish fisheries from January 1 to December 31 in part of groundfish fishing area 4T3 known as Miscou Bank. - Permanent closure of all groundfish fisheries from January 1 to December 31 in groundfish fishing area 4T5 known as Shediac Valley, which is a juvenile area. - DFO is looking to permit 15 licence holders as a pilot fishery, to be authorized to fish in fishing area 4T5.